jschless/jschless.github.io/index.md

 ---
 layout: home
 ---

 Hi.
 I'm Joe Schlessinger.
 Welcome to my blog.
-For more about me, click [here](/about).

-My posts come in a few forms: coding projects, book thoughts, and more general essays / musings.
+This is where I post things on my mind.
+This ranges from writeups for programming pet projects to book reviews to essays and short fiction.

-For more on why this blog exists, read [this]({% post_url 2019-08-07-purpose %}).
+For more on why I started this blog, read [this]({% post_url 2019-08-07-purpose %}).

-Here are some of my recent posts: